bitlap/smt/docs/howToUse_en.md

 ## @synchronized

-The `@synchronized` is a more convenient and flexible synchronous annotation.
+The `@synchronized` annotation is a more convenient and flexible synchronous annotation.

 - Note
     - `lockedName` The name of the custom lock obj, default is `this`.